On kefir, care, and learning to ask for what I actually need

 But something in that laughter was quieter than joy.

-And it was so much older than kefir.
+Because the mistake I made was so much older than kefir.

 I had looked into the refrigerator, seen the first thing available, and concluded that was all there was.